A simple model for strange metallic behavior: Transport and Planckian dissipation

-The value of $f$ decreases as we increase $\gamma$ while keeping the optimal ratio $\alpha/\gamma$ fixed, while the effective $n/m$ remains almost invariant.
-Both are \textit{always} independent of the details of the critical sector in the universal regime ($0.66 \lessapprox \nu \lessapprox 0.95$).
+The value of $f$ decreases as we increase $\gamma$ keeping the optimal ratio $\alpha/\gamma$ fixed, while the effective $n/m$ remains almost invariant.
 When $\gamma = 0.01$, $f\approx 1$ as found in cuprates \cite{Taupin2022AreHF}.
-However, $f$ cannot be made smaller than $\mathcal{O}(1)$, as increasing $\gamma$ drastically shrinks the range of temperatures over which universality of the spectral function holds and strange metallic behavior is exhibited.
-So we naturally obtain the expected strong coupling Planckian limit $f\approx1$. {Interestingly, the effective $n/m$ is almost independent of the overall strength of the couplings when their ratio is optimal, and thus almost model independent at optimal doping.}
+However, $f$ cannot be made smaller than $\mathcal{O}(1)$, as increasing $\gamma$ beyond $0.01$ drastically shrinks the range of temperatures over which universality of the spectral function holds and strange metallic behavior is exhibited.
+So we naturally obtain the expected strong coupling Planckian limit $f\approx1$.
+At smaller $\gamma$ and therefore for weaker coupling, $f$ increases as pointed above, in consistency with the analysis of \cite{Taupin2022AreHF}.
+In contrast, we find that the effective $n/m$ is almost independent of the overall strength of the couplings at their optimal ratio.